guler368/guler368/README.md

-## Hi there
+👨‍💻 Hi I'm Can Güler

-- I'm currently a freshman at Bilkent CS Department
+- 🔭 I'm currently a freshman at Bilkent CS Department
-- I do have enthusiasm and will to learn programming
+- 🌱 My area of interest includes data structures, algorithms and machine learning.
+- You can reach me at canguler2006@gmail.com